 - Femtosecond Stimulated Raman Scattering (FSRS)

-Multi-pulse time-resolved spectroscopic techniques provide a means to manipulate photochemical reactions and access new regions of higher excited states.
-These techniques allow precise timing of a series of pulses to trigger a photoreaction and perturb it at specific points during its evolution.
-In some cases, an additional “pump” pulse can be used to re-excite certain molecules.
-Depending on the delay between several pump pulses, the excitation may alter the reaction’s outcome. - NIR Probe
+Enables control over photochemical reactions and access to higher excited states.
+Precisely timed pulse sequences can initiate a photoreaction and perturb it at defined moments during its evolution.
+In some cases, an additional pump pulse can re-excite molecules, with the delay between several pump pulses influencing the reaction’s outcome.

 Cryostat mounting.